NeuroGal/state_space_plot/README.md

 The code was designed for neural LFP recordings from multiple electrodes, but it can be used for other data-types too.
 Visualization is done either as ‘snapshots’ (each time-point separately) or ‘state-space trajectories’ (all time-points together).

-This was written as part of the analysis for the following manuscript (so please cite if you use it): Vishne et al., Cell Reports 2023, 'Distinct Ventral Stream and Prefrontal Cortex Representational Dynamics during Sustained Conscious Visual Perception' (biorxiv DOI, to be updated when formally published): https://doi.org/10.1101/2022.08.02.502469.
+This was written as part of the analysis for the following manuscript (so please cite if you use it):
+Vishne et al., Cell Reports 2023, 'Distinct Ventral Stream and Prefrontal Cortex Representational Dynamics during Sustained Conscious Visual Perception' https://doi.org/10.1016/j.celrep.2023.112752.
 Example output from this repository can be seen in Figures 2A and Supplementary Figures 2A and 11A.